‘Where the student body is going to pieces.’

 “Inspired by many earlier (superior) films, there’s hardly an original device in the entire thing.
 Credit to the writers for coming up with some gross methods of dying, though.
 The cast is hardly outstanding and Harry Manfredini provides another highly annoying score.”
 Jim Harper, Legacy of Blood: A Comprehensive Guide to Slasher Movies

 “The mask is amazingly effective […] The setup is perfect as is the location […] The kills are very cool and some are pretty innovative.
 I particularly liked the lawnmower death.
 They are quite bloody too.
 I loved the creepy music!
 It’s no shock that Harry Manfredini is to thank for this awesome score.
 The effects are actually quite good.”
-Ronnie Angel, Slasher Dreams: The Ultimate Guide to Slasher Films
+Ronnie Angel, Slashed Dreams: The Ultimate Guide to Slasher Films

 On October 30, 2017, Slaughter High was released as part of Vestron Video Collector’s Series from Lionsgate, uncut for the first time on limited-edition Blu-ray.